Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

 and details your responsibilities within our lab group.
 Please read it carefully
-and talk to Vanja Klepac-Ceraj or Kevin Bonham about anything that you do not understand or that differs from your initial expectations.[^5]
+and talk to Vanja Klepac-Ceraj or Kevin Bonham about anything that you do not understand or that differs from your initial expectations.[^mcguire]

 While reading the details,
 do not lose sight of the big picture.
-You have an opportunity to work on scientific research and to gain satisfaction from exploring a biological question while interacting closely with your peers and faculty.[^5] We want research to be an exciting and rewarding experience for all!
+You have an opportunity to work on scientific research and to gain satisfaction from exploring a biological question while interacting closely with your peers and faculty.[^mcguire] We want research to be an exciting and rewarding experience for all!

 Every professor’s methodology is slightly different, but about 90% of the way that I manage undergraduate research is probably common with most science professors at undergraduate institutions.
-It is also likely similar to the experience that you would/will have as an undergraduate intern at a company.[^5]
+It is also likely similar to the experience that you would/will have as an undergraduate intern at a company.[^mcguire]

 ### I. Performing a Research Project